austinhuang0131/joinmatrix/guide/features.md

 ### Promotion

-If you want to promote a public room, you publish public addresses and/or place it on your homeserver's [room directory](../#what-rooms-can-i-join).
+If you want to promote a public room, you can publish public addresses and/or place it on your homeserver's [room directory](../#what-rooms-can-i-join).

 To publish an address:

 1. Go to room settings.
 2. In the "General" tab, under "Room Addresses" there is "Local Addresses."
 As indicated, you can only create addresses on the homeserver you are on[^4].
-3. Enter the localpart of your desired address and then click "Add".
+3. Enter the localpart (the part before `:`) of your desired address and then click "Add".
 4. Under "Published Addresses," enter the entire address (with homeserver domain), then click "Add".
 5. The "Main Address" is used for room directories and for mentioning the room in other rooms.
 Select one from the published addresses.
 6. If you want to advertise your room in your homeserver's[^4] room directory, enable "Publish this room to the public in (server)'s room directory?"